 Get to know your plan

-Go over the explanation of benefits
+Go over your explanation of benefits

 Know your annual limits and use it